CaptainBeluga/BruteForceTool/README.md

     GUIDE:

-    1. First find a big wordlist (I left you a simple file with common passwords, but you can use every txt files)
+    1. First find a big wordlist (you'll find a simple wordlist with some of the common passwords in 2021)

     2. The var "password_list" must to be equal to wordlist name (including extension)